Clear and precise about bailiff matters.

 2. Bailiffs and BREAKING ENTRY

-When can bailiffs break entry using a locksmith
+When can bailiffs break entry with a locksmith?

-You may be a victim of drive-by clamping.
-Get the clamp removed
+Are you a victim of drive-by clamping.
+Get the clamp removed.

 4. Cutting off a WHEELCLAMP

-When you can lawfully cut off a bailiffs wheel-clamp
+When you can lawfully cut off an illegal wheel-clamp?

 5. Your vehicle is TOWED AWAY